Love Field (film)

 Love Field is a 1992 American drama film written by Don Roos and directed by Jonathan Kaplan, starring Michelle Pfeiffer and Dennis Haysbert.
 It was released in the United States on December 11, 1992, by Orion Pictures.
 It is an example of a representation of the assassination of John F. Kennedy in popular culture.
-For her performance, Pfeiffer earned an Academy Award nomination for Best Actress.
+For her performance, Pfeiffer earned an Academy Award for Best Actress nomination.

 Plot

-In November 1963, Dallas housewife Lurene Hallett (Michelle Pfeiffer) is obsessed with First Lady Jacqueline Kennedy.
-Lurene feels a special connection with Jackie through her own loss of a child.
-Knowing that President John F. Kennedy and his wife will be visiting Dallas, Lurene travels to Love Field Airport to try to catch a glimpse of the couple as they arrive by plane on November 22, 1963.
-Driving away a few hours later, she notices a quiet chaos developing, and discovers that the President has been assassinated.
-Lurene leaves her car in the middle of the street and rushes to watch the news through a store window.
+On November 22, 1963, Dallas housewife Lurene Hallett is obsessed with First Lady Jacqueline Kennedy.
+Lurene feels a special connection with Jackie through her own loss of a child after Jackie's loss.
+Knowing that President John F. Kennedy and his wife will be visiting Dallas, Lurene travels to Dallas Love Field to try to catch a glimpse of the couple as they arrive by plane.
+Lurene just misses shaking Jackie’s hand.
+Shortly afterward, she learns that the President has been assassinated.
+Lurene leaves her car in the street and rushes to watch the news through a store window.
 Lurene's anguish over Kennedy's death reflects the collective grief of the nation over this tragedy.
+She is determined to attend Kennedy's burial although her overbearing husband Ray vetoes the plan.

-Ignoring her overbearing husband, Ray (Brian Kerwin), she travels by bus to attend the funeral in Washington, D.C.
-Much to the chagrin of the black patrons on the bus, Lurene constantly discusses the assassination during the bus ride.
-During her journey, she befriends Jonell (Stephanie McFadden), the young black daughter of Paul Cater (Dennis Haysbert).
-After the bus has an accident, Lurene notices wounds on Jonell's body.
-Lurene senses something is wrong, suspects Paul and calls the FBI to report that there has been a kidnapping.
-Moments after her well-intentioned interference, Paul explains that Jonell's wounds are from an orphanage that he rescued her from and he is indeed her real father.
-Nevertheless, Lurene's FBI call leads the three of them on an increasingly difficult road trip across America with both the police and Ray in pursuit.
-During the film, Lurene and Paul develop a deep relationship, leading to a one-night sexual encounter.
-The police eventually catch the pair, and Paul is sentenced to a year in jail.
+A defiant Lurene leaves Ray a note, indicating she will be staying at the motel where they spent their honeymoon in Washington, D.C., intending to travel by bus to attend the funeral.
+During the bus journey, she befriends Jonell, the young Black daughter of Paul Cater.
+After the bus has an accident, Lurene takes Jonell to the restroom and notices old wounds on Jonell's body.
+Sensing something is wrong, Lurene asks Jonell whether Paul is her father, and the child replies that he isn’t.
+Lurene calls the FBI to report a kidnapping.
+Moments after her well-intentioned interference, Paul explains that Jonell's wounds are from an orphanage where she was taken after her mother's death.
+He is indeed her father, who rescued Jonell, without permission, from the Texas orphanage where she was being abused.
+Jonell does not remember him because he never married her mother, but he shows Lurene pictures of himself, Jonnell’s mother, and Jonell as a baby.
+Paul must now elude the authorities until he can reach Pennsylvania and fight for custody on his home turf.

+Paul and Jonell must now leave the bus.
+While Lurene watches Jonell, Paul steals a car from a repair shop to continue their journey.
+Lurene misses the bus and joins them in the car on an increasingly difficult road trip across America.
+Meanwhile, the FBI believes that Lurene has been kidnapped by Paul and informs Ray.